The Propeller Group

 The group members—Matt Lucero (b.
 1976, California), Tuan Andrew Nguyen (b.
 1976, Vietnam), and Phunam (b.
 1974, Vietnam)—developed their social consciousness as art students during the 1990s.
 They were influenced not only by academic theory but also by Hollywood films and the cultural controversies that defined the decade.
 Consistent with this background, the collective uses its work to propose new mythologies that combat dominant narratives: it challenges perceptions of Vietnam held in the American imagination and explores the relationships between memory, history, and the present.

 This first major survey dedicated to the collective brings together multipart projects from the past five years, comprising video, installation, and sculptural works that represent the scope of the group’s artistic practice.
-In collaboration with internationally acclaimed graffiti writer El Mac and local artists, The Propeller Group will present a new public mural in downtown San José.
+In collaboration with internationally acclaimed graffiti writer El Mac and local artists, The Propeller Group presents Sophie Holding the World Together, a new public mural in downtown San José.

 The exhibition has been organized by the Blaffer Art Museum at the University of Houston, the Museum of Contemporary Art Chicago, and the Phoenix Art Museum.

-The Propeller Group is made possible in part with a grant from the Asian Cultural Council to advance international understanding through cultural exchange in the arts, and by generous support from the Richard A. Karp Charitable Foundation, Tad and Jackson Freese, the E. Rhodes and Leona B. Carpenter Foundation, Thang Do and Grace Liu, and Dr. Jerrold Hiura and Lucia Cha.
+The Propeller Group is made possible by generous support from the Richard A. Karp Charitable Foundation, Tad and Jackson Freese, the Asian Cultural Council, the E. Rhodes and Leona B. Carpenter Foundation, and The John S. and James L. Knight Foundation.
+Additional support is provided by Lucia Cha and Dr. Jerrold Hiura, Grace Liu and Thang Do, Ian Reinhard, and the Silicon Valley Community Foundation.